cyrilbo/RNWithAppleWatch/docs/article/article.md

 ![](./assets//13-link-outlet.gif)

 Now your storyboard and your controller can interact.
-That's all for the native part !
-On the next part, we will move on the react native part of the tutorial.
+That's all for the native part!
+On the next part, we will move on to the react native part of the tutorial.

 ## Connect your React Native App with your WatchOS App

 As our application is developed in React Native, we need to use a bridge to have access to the WatchConnectivity API.
-Fortunately, [react-native-watch-connectivity](https://github.com/mtford90/react-native-watch-connectivity) already implement all what we need.
+Fortunately, [react-native-watch-connectivity](https://github.com/mtford90/react-native-watch-connectivity) already implements everything we need.
 In order to install this library, run :

 ```bash
 yarn add react-native-watch-connectivity